dizzymacho/blog/about.markdown

 permalink: /about/
 ---

-### Hi, My name is David Israel Machovec.
+## Hi, My name is David Israel Machovec.
 I'm a Product Developer, Programmer, Yoga Instructor, Meme Maker, Gambler, and Writer.

-"_Conformity is the jailer of freedom, and the enemy of growth_" -JFK
+### What is Cornbread?
+It's a stone cold lock.
+If you're tired of losing money we'll set you up a plate.